-- 1. Make a note of the printer's IP address from the front panel (see Access the Embedded Web Server on page 39). - Insert the HP Start-up Kit DVD into your computer.
+- 1. Make a note of the printer's IP address from the front panel (see Access the Embedded Web Server on page 46). - 2.
+Insert the HP Start-up Kit DVD into your computer.
 If the DVD does not start automatically, run the setup.exe program in the root folder of the DVD. - 3.
 Navigate to the Software Installation button and press it. - 4.
-Press the Install Software button, and choose your printer from the list of networked printers that appears, identifying it by its IP address if necessary. - If your computer fails to find any printers on the network, the Printer Not Found window is displayed, which helps you to try to find your printer.
+Press the Install Software button, and choose your printer from the list of networked printers that appears, identifying it by its IP address if necessary.

+If your computer fails to find any printers on the network, the Printer Not Found window is displayed, which helps you to try to find your printer.
 If you have a firewall in operation; you may have to disable it temporarily in order to find the printer.
-You also have the options of searching for the printer by its hostname, IP address, or MAC address. - In some cases, when the printer is not in the same sub-net as the computer, specifying the printer's IP address may be the only successful option. - 5.
-Follow the instructions on your screen to install the printer drivers and other HP software, such as the HP Designjet Utility and the HP Designjet Driver Preview with ePrint & Share. - HP Designjet ePrint & Share allows you to create a copy of your document any time you print, securely in the cloud, in your private online print history.
-This means that you can reprint your documents from virtually anywhere.
-To use HP Designjet ePrint & Share, you must create a free password-protected account to protect your documents.
+You also have the options of searching for the printer by its hostname, IP address, or MAC address.

+In some cases, when the printer is not in the same sub-net as the computer, specifying the printer's IP address may be the only successful option.

+5. Follow the instructions on your screen to install the printer drivers and other HP software, such as the HP DesignJet Utility.